mediaelch/mediaelch-blog/content/posts/mediaelch-v2.8.14.md

 ## What's new?

-Many smalelr bugfixes as well as a fix for a serious crash in the "Concerts" section.
+Many smaller bugfixes as well as a fix for a serious crash in the "Concerts" section.

 Furthermore, support for TheTvDb was _removed_.
 We decided to take this step